 The equity/bond (or in our case HEDGE) pair is interesting because most of the time these two asset classes profit from an inverse correlation.
 If there is a real stock market correction, money typically flows towards treasuries and gold rewarding holders and providing crash protection.

 'Compound annual growth rate (CAGR) is a business and investing specific term for the geometric progression ratio that provides a constant rate of return over the time period.
 CAGR is not an accounting term, but it is often used to describe some element of the business, for example revenue, units delivered, registered users, etc. CAGR dampens the effect of volatility of periodic returns that can render arithmetic means irrelevant.
-It is particularly useful to compare growth rates from various data sets of common domain such as revenue growth of companies in the same industry.'Using this definition on our asset we see for example:
+It is particularly useful to compare growth rates from various data sets of common domain such as revenue growth of companies in the same industry.'Which means for our asset as example:

 'Maximum drawdown is defined as the peak-to-trough decline of an investment during a specific period.
 It is usually quoted as a percentage of the peak value.
 The maximum drawdown can be calculated based on absolute returns, in order to identify strategies that suffer less during market downturns, such as low-volatility strategies.
-However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'Using this definition on our asset we see for example:
+However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'Applying this definition to our asset in some examples:

-'The Average Drawdown Duration is an extension of the Maximum Drawdown.
-However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
+'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Applying this definition to our asset in some examples: